 The curation business model is a great favourite of mine.

-When a client comes to me looking for a new business idea or a way of changing their business into something new and more successful, I’m always looking for a successful model to use.
+When a client comes to me looking for a way to pivot their business into something new and more successful, I’m always looking for a successful model to use.

 I’m a collector (and curator) of business models, I’m always stealing them from all sorts of places, and the curation business model is one I use a lot.
-But not a lot people talk about this model, or even know that it exists.
+But not a lot of people talk about this model or even know that it exists.

 How the curation business model works…